playn/playn.github.io/index.md

 * Program against one API and deploy to desktops, browsers and mobile devices
-* High and low-level drawing APIs are provided: write directly to [OpenGL], use [QuadBatch] and our built-in shaders, use [Surface] for an accelerated Canvas-like API, or use the 2D scene graph
+* High and low-level drawing APIs are provided: write directly to [OpenGL], use [QuadBatch] and our built-in shaders, use [Surface] for an accelerated Canvas-like API, or use the [2D scene graph]
+* 2D (CPU) Canvas drawing API, with text rendering
-* Streaming music and sound effect playback
+* Music and sound effect playback
 * Mouse, touch and keyboard input
 * The [TriplePlay] library builds on PlayN to provide a UI toolkit, tweened animations, keyframe animation, particle systems, and much more